 Plans Overview

 Hawk Host uses CageFS via CloudLinux for full account isolation, keeping shared hosting accounts properly separated at the security level.
-Data centers span seven locations: Dallas, Los Angeles, New York, Amsterdam, Singapore, and Toronto.
+Data centers span seven locations: Dallas, Los Angeles, New York, and Toronto in North America; London in Europe; and Singapore and Hong Kong in Asia.

 Support & Reliability